-The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023.
-The new or amended standards and interpretations have no material impact on the Company.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024.
+The standards and interpretations listed (a) - (c) have no material impact on the Company's financial position and performance.